klum-dsl/klum-ast/wiki/Basics.md

 This syntax is especially useful for delegating the creation of objects into a separate method.

-As with simple objects, the inner closures return the existing object for reuse
+As with simple objects, the inner closures return the existing object for reuse.

 ```groovy
 @DSL